-Grip your students with creative writing as they write their own thrilling mini saga for SOS Sagas: Missing creative writing competition.
+Grip imaginations with creative writing as young writers create their own thrilling mini saga for SOS Sagas: Missing creative writing competition.

 Tension and suspense will have their writing leaping off the page as your students enjoy creating their 100-word mysterious mini sagas inspired by our free teaching resources such as story starter postcards.
 Your students can interpret them as they wish, using any time period and narrative techniques they'd like.

 There's also a fantastic video that introduces your students to the activity in just 1 minute!
-It's guaranteed to create a buzz in your English lesson, banishing boredom, and lets you enjoy seeing your whole class engaged!
+It's guaranteed to create a buzz in your English lesson, whether in the classroom or home learning, banishing boredom and inspiring creativity!

 To make sure your entries are valid, please follow the rules listed below: